dylanconnolly/movie_reviews/README.md

 # Set Up

-1. Clone this repo `git clone git@github.com:dylanconnolly/movie_reviews.git`
+1. Clone this repo: `git clone git@github.com:dylanconnolly/movie_reviews.git`
 1. Install dependencies

    It is suggested you use [Bundler](https://bundler.io/) to install the dependencies

    Once you have Bundler, run `bundle install` in the root of the directory

+1. Create, migrate, and seed the database: `rake db:{create,migrate,seed}`

 1. Run `bundle exec figaro install`